Korigad: Structures on the Fort

 A temple to its patron goddess Koraidevi also exists along with several smaller temples dedicated to Vishnu and Shiva.
 The former has been recently renovated and has a 3-foot-high Deepmala(tower of lamps).
 The interesting part of the fort is that its wall is completely intact and one can walk along its entire perimeter(about 2 km).
 Its massive gate is also intact.
 Several ruins of older structures within the fort still exist.
 It has six cannons - the largest of which called the Laxmi Toph is located near the Korai Devi temple.

 How to reach

-To reach Korigad you should have your own vehicle as there are very few transportation options available from Lonavla.
-Take the Aamby Valley road from Lonavla, keep driving till Peth Shahpur village.
-Parking is provided near the bus stop on the road.
-A 5-foot wide earthen road leads to the foot steps of the Korigad fort.
-It is an easy climb up to the fort.
-You can also hire cabs from Lonavala.
-The Aamby Valley buses from Lonavala bus station are also available.
-This fort can be visited in any time of the year.
-Even a night trek during summer gives nice experience.
-There are lot of camping sites on the fort.
-There are three temples on the fort which provide ample cover.
+Korigad is difficult to reach, without a car, as there are very few transportation options available from LonavalaThe route begins at Aamby Valley road from Lonavala, to Peth Shahpur village.
+Parking is available near the bus stop on the road.
+A 5-foot wide earthen road leads to the foot steps of the Korigad fort with an easy climb up to the fort.
+This fort can be visited in any time of the year including at night.
+There are many camping sites at the fort as well as three temples to provide cover.
 The Korai Devi temple can accommodate 25 persons.